sourcegraph/about/docs/subprocessors.md

 description: This page lists the subsprocessors that Sourcegraph may use
 ---

-Last modified: December 3, 2021
+Last modified: March 8, 2022

+See the [previous version](https://about.sourcegraph.com/archives/subprocessors/2021-12-31/) or visit our [archives](https://github.com/sourcegraph/about/tree/main/docs/archives)

 Sourcegraph, Inc. (“Sourcegraph”) uses certain third party sub-processors (“Sub-processors”) to assist in providing the Services described in the Sourcegraph Terms of Service available at [https://about.sourcegraph.com/terms/](https://about.sourcegraph.com/terms/) and/or as set forth in an applicable Order Form.
 Capitalized terms used but not otherwise defined herein shall have the meanings ascribed to them in the applicable Sourcegraph Terms of Service.